gandie/URProfessional/README.md

 > Well, i would estimate the price by the time it takes me to write it.

 Good approach, but do you know how long it will take you *before* you start?
+Are you 100% sure the software ordered can be finished in a limited time?

+It just takes more than technical skill to earn money with software.

+> But what else do i need then?

+Methods.
+Methods make you a professional.
+You are able to organize your work into manageable pieces.
+You can use methods to plan your work and communicate about it with other coders and ( ! ) users of your software.
+By organizing you are able to estimate more and more precisely in order to calculate the value created by your software.